software-engineering-project-org/vscode-plugin-automotive-app-deployment/CONTRIBUTING.md

 2. Run ```npm run watch``` to start Dev-Mode.
 This opens a separate Window with a VSCode-Environment running the Extension for development.
 3. Refer to the Welcome Page or [README](README.md) to add target devices for testing.

+*Hint:* Refer to the [official VSCode Plugin Development Documentation](https://code.visualstudio.com/api/get-started/your-first-extension) to get further information on how to develop using the VSCode extension API.